HC Dynamo Pardubice: Modern history

-At the beginning of the 1991-1992 season the club changed its name to HC Pardubice.
+At the beginning of the 1991–92 season the club changed its name to HC Pardubice.
 HC Pardubice entered the 1993-1994 season with a strong mixture of experienced and young players, including goaltender Radovan Biegl, who quickly became one of the best in the league.
 The team also boasted offensive star Richard Král who led the league with 43 goals.
 Also impressing was 18-year-old Milan Hejduk who was named top rookie in the Czech League.
 Pardubice's second-place finish helped coach Marek Sýkora earn coach of the year honors.

-The solid finish wasn't to be repeated, as the team slipped to the bottom of the standings and had to defend its place in the Extra League in 1996.
+The solid finish was not to be repeated, as the team slipped to the bottom of the standings and had to defend its place in the Extra League in 1996.
 HC Pardubice gradually lost Král, Biegl and other experienced players who were replaced by junior players, among them forward Petr Sýkora.
 Hejduk won the gold medal at Nagano in 1998, leaving afterwards for the NHL.

 In the following season the team received a new young coach, Miloš Říha, and Pardubice started to improve their performance.
 In the 1996-1997 season Pardubice reached 4th place.
 Though team success was elusive, various individual players had significant achievements, such as Petr Sýkora who led the league with 26 goals in 2001.
 In 2001 the winter sports stadium, re-named Duhová Aréna, underwent significant construction improvements.
 In the following two seasons, Pardubice's juniors managed to win two championship titles.
 Pardubice's senior team, though, couldn’t get past the first round of the playoffs.
 However, in 2004, Pardubice nearly won the title.

 Nine years later the team reached the final again, this time against HC Slavia Praha.
 Slavia defeated Pardubice to claim its first Extra League Title.
-As a result, Pardubice had to wait for its fourth championship title until 2005, when they won thanks to the leadership of captain Jiří Dopita, and the performance of Slovakian goaltender Ján Lašák.
+As a result, Pardubice had to wait for its fourth championship title until 2005, when they won thanks to the leadership of captain Jiří Dopita, and the performance of Slovak goaltender Ján Lašák.
 Pardubice's season was also aided by the cancelled 2004-2005 season in the NHL, which allowed Jan Bulis, Michal Mikeska and Milan Hejduk to come to Pardubice.
 Aleš Hemský was named the most valuable player in the play-offs.
 This was Pardubice's first title in 16 years.

 During the club's history, many of its players have been honored in the Hall of Fame in Pardubice.
 Most notable are Josef Paleček, Vladimír Martinec, Bohuslav Šťastný, Otakar Janecký, Jiří Šejba, František Musil, Michal Sýkora, Ladislav Lubina, Aleš Hemský, Milan Hejduk and Dominik Hašek.